allo-protocol/allo-v2/contracts/strategies/allocation/allocation-offchain-calculation/README.md

 ## Spec
 ### Custom Variables
 This strategy will need the following custom variables:
-- `recipientStartTime` — the time at which recipients can start being submitted
+- `registerStartTime` — the time at which recipients can start being submitted
-- `recipientEndTime` - the time at which recipients can no longer be submitted
+- `registerEndTime` - the time at which recipients can no longer be submitted
 - `votingStartTime` - the time at which votes can start being submitted
 - `votingEndTime` - the time at which votes can no longer be submitted
 - `identityRequired` - boolean property for whether or not a valid Allo Identity is required for recipient